Notepad++: Features

 Notepad++ is a source code editor.
 It features syntax highlighting, code folding and limited autocompletion for programming, scripting, and markup languages, but not intelligent code completion or syntax checking.
-As such, it may properly highlight code written in a supported schema, but whether the syntax is internally sound or compilable, cannot be verified.
+As such, it may properly highlight code written in a supported scheme, but whether the syntax is internally sound or compilable, cannot be verified.
 As of version 7.6.3, Notepad++ can highlight the elements of 78 syntaxes: